eug11ne/space_images/README.md

 where *count* is the number of images to retrieve.

 ## fetch_nasa_epic_images.py
 Downloads images from NASA EPIC database.
-At first you have to get a NASA API key at https://api.nasa.gov/#apod and add it to **.env** file as `NASA_API_KEY` parameter.

 ### How to use